Halperin Memorial Fund competition 2015

 - Recipients receive a primary grant of $2000 for doctoral research.

 - Recipients receive a second award of $500 to supplement the costs of traveling to the Society for Economic Anthropology spring conference during the year following the research award in order to give a poster session or paper reporting on the dissertation research or background.

 - Upon receipt, awardees also receive a year’s membership in the Society for Economic Anthropology (for those already members of the American Anthropological Association).

 Applying for a Halperin Award

 Students who meet the eligibility requirements listed above may apply for the award by providing the following materials and meeting the deadline listed below.
-All materials should be submitted via email to Martha Rees (halperinaward[at]gmail[dot]com) by December 15, 2013.
-We will announce awards by February 15, 2014.
-Forms for applying are available in Halperin-Memorial-Fund-2014-Application, and include the following:
+All materials should be submitted via email to Martha Rees (halperinaward[at]gmail[dot]com) by December 15, 2014.
+We will announce awards by February 15, 2015.
+Forms for applying are available in Halperin-Memorial-Fund-2015-Application, and include the following:

 - Proposal cover sheet

 - Project abstract (100 words)

 - Project description, not to exceed 500 words and covering research goals, itinerary, primary research tasks, potential outcomes